Sudden Death Syndrome (SDS) of Soybeans

 SDS often shows up in fields in oval/circular spots or clusters of plants in a field (Figure 1).
 When the disease is becoming severe, yellow patches of soybeans are often visible from a distance.

-Examination of stem and roots tissue is very important to distinguish SDS from other diseases.
+Examination of stem and roots tissue is very important to distinguish SDS from other diseases, particularly brown stem rot (see next article).
 With a knife, scrape off the outside of the tissue of the lower stem and tap root near the soil line.
 SDS infected stems have tanning or browning, but the pith (center of the stem) will remain white (Figure 5).
-Brown stem rot (BSR) causes a look-alike leaf symptom, but the lower stem symptoms will be opposite; the pith will be brown and the other tissue will be white, giving it a ‘lead in a pencil’ look (Figure 6).

 Extension Plant Pathologist, Broad-leaf Crops